quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## PacketHeader

-If the packet_type numerical value does not map to a known packet_type string, the packet_type value of "unknown" can be used and the raw value captured in the packet_type_bytes field; a numerical value without variable-length integer encoding.
+If the `packet_type` numerical value does not map to a known `$PacketType` string, the `packet_type` value of "unknown" can be used and the raw value captured in the `packet_type_bytes` field; a numerical value without variable-length integer encoding.

+The fixed and reserved bits are omitted here because they must be 0; see
+{{QUIC-TRANSPORT}}.
+If these bits have an invalid value, the raw values can be captured in the `raw.data` field of the event logging the PacketHeader.

+QUIC extensions that do utilize these bits are expected to create new events (analogous to `spin_bit_updated`) or use qlog extension mechanisms to reflect that usage.

 For long header packets of type initial, handshake, and 0RTT, the length field of the packet header is logged in the qlog `raw.length` field, and the value